seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 day whose actual driver was a class C event the same run had found and published correctly.
 The cap existed and had no mechanical form; «collapsed line beyond 48 h» is that form.

+**Class A is hunted PER COIN, and the unit of the hunt is `tokens[]`, never the event type.** The coverage list below names event TYPES and the hosts that serve them, which finds what every calendar already carries and finds an asset-specific event only where some earlier thesis happened to leave a lane behind for that coin.
+Every coin of the universe therefore carries a horizon lane of its own (§6a), holding the channel the PROTOCOL itself publishes on — its governance forum, its release or upgrade blog, its token contract, and the exchange's own announcement list for a listing or a delisting.
+**A channel is established once and reused**, exactly as the horizon store is built once and maintained: a protocol's forum does not move, and re-deriving where it publishes is the cost §6a exists to remove.
+A coin whose channel has not been established is named unserved in the appendix (item 63), never silently skipped, and a coin whose channel answers with nothing has a class-A result of nothing — which is a measurement and not a gap, on the terms this section already states for every sweep. **Measured 15.09:** seven lanes were read and all seven were type lanes; the two coin channels the run held existed because two earlier theses had created them; and the appendix recorded no class-A event with a primary source anywhere in the window, over a list of thirty coins, on the morning the owner named class-A sourcing as the thing this engine does worst.

 Coverage that must be checked every time:

 - macro prints and central-bank dates;